-97. As of 1 May 2013, no member of any contractor's staff based in the building has been paid less than the London Living Wage, and we will continue in 2017 - 2018 to require any annual increase in the LLW to be honoured.
+92. As of 1 May 2013, no member of any contractor's staff based in the building has been paid less than the London Living Wage, and no contractor's staff are on zero-hour contracts.
+We will continue in 2018 - 2019 to require any annual increase in the LLW to be honoured.
 Without exception for each contract concerned there has been a reduction in the contract price relative to the previous MOJ contract despite the move to pay at least the LLW.
-This has been achieved as a result of running effective competitive tender exercises and in some instances modifying our requirements in the light of experience.
+This has been achieved by running effective competitive tender exercises and in some instances modifying our requirements in the light of experience.